run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-overquota.md

 The goal of this walk-through is to explain the concepts of over-quota and bin-packing (consolidation) and how they help in maximizing cluster utilization:

-* Show simplicity of resource provisioning, and how resources are abstracted from users.
+* Show the simplicity of resource provisioning, and how resources are abstracted from users.
 * Show how the system eliminates compute bottlenecks by allowing teams/users to go over their resource quota if there are free GPUs in the cluster.

 ## Setup and configuration: